Lakeview Fort Oglethorpe High School: History

 Around the time of World War I, the Lakeview community was opened for settlement by the Chattanooga Land Company.
 Prior to 1915, the children of this community were either taught at home, or at the Old Chambers Homeplace.
 By the fall of 1915, a community school for grades 1-7 was scheduled to open, but was not completed until 1916.
 In the 1920s, a new school building for Lakeview was built on Oak Street including its first bell, and in 1928 its first cafeteria was built.
 A member of the first senior class to graduate from the new building (in 1935), S. O. Addison, chose the school colors of red and white, wrote the alma mater, and picked the name "Warriors."

 Two sports were initially offered at the school - baseball and basketball.
-Basketball games were originally held outdoor, but later, Lake Winnepesaukah and area churches allowed Lakeview to play basketball indoors in their facilities.
+Basketball games were originally held outdoors, but later, Lake Winnepesaukah and area churches allowed Lakeview to play basketball indoors in their facilities.
 In 1933, the 6th Cavalry donated football equipment, and the school established its first football team as well as a school newspaper.
 By 1951, Lakeview Junior High and High had moved to Cross Street, and in 1973, the high school was moved to what was then Georgia Route 2A (now Georgia State Route 2, the portion that runs through Fort Oglethorpe is referred to as "Battlefield Parkway") where the Lakeview and Ft.
 Oglethorpe communities merged.
 The community pitched in to raise fund for the athletic fields, and students and parents helped do the work.

 In 2013, an athletic facility project was completed, including a new basketball gym, weight training area, and other facilities.